Monsterrhino/MonsterrhinoMotion/Readme.md

   Check if you can open the **STM32CubeProgrammer** and connect to your MonsterrhinoMotion.
 Select USB and bring your MonsterrhinoMotion into boot-mode by pressing reset while holding down the boot button.
 It might be usefull to open the **STM32CubeProgrammer** via the terminal, so you get some information if something is not right.

   **Note**
   If in your terminal you read something about **permission denied** it might be necessary to copy a rules.d file to the STM32 folder.
-To do so you can follow this instructions:
+To do so you can follow this instructions (taken from: https://community.st.com/s/question/0D53W000000aP9J/no-stm32-device-in-dfu-mode-connected):

   * Make sure you have installed this library: ```sudo apt-get install libusb-1.0-0```
   * To allow STM32CubeProgrammer to access the USB port through low-level commands, proceed as follows: